RECIPE UPDATED 10/9/24

 Note: Always lightly dampen your hands when strengthening sticky dough.

 • Reach a damp hand under the dough, grab a quarter of it, then stretch up and over.
 Do this on all four sides then repeat (a total of 8 stretches).
+The dough will already be showing signs of strength or structure at this point.
 Stretch/fold #2 is complete.
 Set a timer for 30 minutes.

 • Repeat the stretch/fold but only perform one revolution (a total of 4 stretches).
 Stretch/fold #3 is complete.
 Set a timer for 30 minutes.